 As a community college player, you may already know a lot about recruiting.
-You may also have a softball coach who will do all he or she can to help you transfer and play at a four-year college.
-There is information in this book, however, that is specifically directed at community college players, as well as ideas and techniques that may help you find a spot on the four-year school team that's best for you.
+You may also be fortunate enough to have a JC coach who will do all he/she can to help you transfer and play at a four-year college.
+Chapter 9 in this book is specifically directed at community college players, offering ideas and techniques that may help you find a spot on the four-year school team that's best for you.